mikebway/k8s-istio-poc/docs/README.md

 or two manifest YAML files, this project takes an incremental approach of building up the cluster one Lego brick at a time with smaller, single purpose YAML files and single `kubectl`/`istionct` commands rather than scripts.

+If it looks like this project was assembled brick-by-brick, that's because it's true; learning how to configure Kubernetes and Istio was achieved one small step at a time.

 ## Installation and configuration

 1. [Minikube installation and basic configuration](Install.md)